rheasukthanker/SPDNetNAS/README.md

 ![Convergence](images/convergence_curves.png)
 ## 5. Contact<a name="Contact"></a>
-For any questions, suggestions, or issues with the code, please contact Rhea Sukthanker at <a>rheasukthanker@gmail.com</a>.
+For any questions, suggestions, or issues with the code, please contact <a>rheasukthanker@gmail.com</a>.